bhumanavi/bhuma/README.md

 ![image](https://github.com/bhumanavi/bhuma/assets/168754956/0e5db2c1-5b8b-4d23-a800-0e8ba687c845)

-- Due to time contraint the deployment is script is written as early as i can.
+- Due to time constraint the deployment script is written as early as i can.
 With more time we can enhance the script and modularize it.